vespian/certcheck/README.md

 rated.
 Unsuported certificate yields an 'unknown' state and expired ones of course the 'critical'.

-All the 'partial status' updates are agregated and each message can only ele- vate up the final status of the metric send to Riemann.
-Currently, the hierar- chy is as follows:
+All the 'partial status' updates are agregated by the 'pymisc' library and each message can only elevate up the final status of the metric send to monitoring system.
+Currently, the hierarchy is as follows:

        (lowest)ok->warn->critical->unknown(highest)